qwemnb/Just-Saving-The-Lantern/README.md

 progress, the input and Send button are disabled and a temporary local status is shown.

-The first-turn provider settings are:
+The current provider settings are:

 - `store=False`
 - `reasoning={"effort": "low", "context": "current_turn"}`